sourcegraph/about/blogposts/announcing-sourcegraph-3.10.md

 fmt.Errorf(:[args])
 ```

-Sourcegraph Automation campaigns are in private beta.
-[Watch the Automation screencasts](https://about.sourcegraph.com/product/automation#see-it-in-action) to see what we have planned and [apply for early access](https://about.sourcegraph.com/contact/request-automation-demo/) to Automation for your organization.
+Code change management campaigns are in private beta.
+[Watch the campaigns screencasts](https://about.sourcegraph.com/product/code-change-management#see-it-in-action) to see what we have planned, and [apply for early access](https://about.sourcegraph.com/contact/request-code-change-management-demo/) to campaigns for your organization.

 ## Precise LSIF-based code intelligence for 5 languages